SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

-How to find middle C on the piano
+How to find middle C on the piano?

-middle C
+middle c

-Middle C on the Piano
+Middle C on sheet music

-Middle C on a 61 key
+Middle C on the treble clef

 The treble clef is the tool most commonly used to notate music in the right hand on the piano.
 Middle C is notated here in treble clef:

-treble clef
+middle c on treble clef

 Go to the lesson